Vikkanda/C-Projects/A1/Bug-report.md

                ^
 3. **What misunderstanding of C++ concepts lead you to this incorrect code?**

+I faced a compiler error and missed adding a semi colon to end the final line of the code after "return (0)."
+This is essentially a syntax error where there was a mistake in the structure of my code

 4. **How to correct the bug?**

+This bug is easily corrected by adding a semi colon after the "return (0)" line.

 5. **The corresponding bug-free code or code snippet is:**